Luggs123/FFXIV-Model-Exporting/Guides/Main Guide.md

 Depending on your race, you may have to add the following:
 - For Miqo'te, Au Ra, and Hrothgar, add your Tail.
 - For Viera, add your Ears.

+### Step 3biii: Equipment

+1. Locate each piece of equipment in your outfit in TexTools in the Item List.
+2. Change the race to your own.
+	- Depending on your race, you may find that most gear will not explicitly list your race here - this is because many races share models.
+In general, Hrothgar share models with Roegadyn; Female Lalafells might use Male Lalafell models; and Elezen, Au Ra, Miqo'te, and Viera will use the Hyur Highlander models of their respective gender.
+3. If the given piece of equipment is dyed, go to Textures and the texture map to ColorSet.
+If your race does not have a ColorSet texture map, change the race to either Hyur Highlander Male/Female, depending on your character's gender and the item.
+	- Go through each row of the ColorSet (click them manually; the Up/Down arrows are used to switch the positions of two rows) and for each with a Dye Template attached, choose the dye you want to apply from the "Preview Dye #" dropdown on the right, then hit "Copy Dye Values to Row."
+Hit Save.
+4. Choose Models, and change the race/gender to your own.
+Press "Add to FMV."
+5. If you modified the ColorSet above, return there and press Disable at the bottom.
+This will return the equipment to its unmodified state.
+6. Repeat the above steps until you have added all the equipment pieces for your outfit.

+## Step 3c: Exporting

+From the FMV, make sure the Skeleton and (if applicable) Face options are properly set on the top bar.
+Once they are, hit Export at the bottom.
+Give your export a name, and it will produce all the 3D components of the character you built.

+If your character has heterochromia, we will take the opportunity to export that now.
+Return to the customize menu and replace the iris color with that of the other eye.
+Once that's saved, you can return to your race's face and add that to the FMV, replacing your previous face.
+Feel free to delete all other components of the model to better distinguish this from the main model you just exported.
+Export this new face.